AlexDuperre/PCRN/README.md

-# Description of PCRN code
+# Description of PCRN and PrimalNet code

+The PCRN code is located in the master branch and the PrimalNet is located in the PrimalNet branch.

 ## Prerequisites